Charlie's Angels (franchise): Collectible items

 In the UK, as was common with many popular US programs of the era, a series of tie-in hardcover annuals were published by World International Publishing Ltd, containing stories, comics, photos, puzzles and features on the stars.
 There are four Charlie's Angels annuals in total.

 Although it was not connected to the show, a 1976 poster of Farrah Fawcett sporting a red bathing suit became the biggest selling poster in history with more than 12 million copies sold.
 This poster also helped the burgeoning popularity of the series.
 The red swimsuit that helped make Farrah Fawcett a 1970s icon became part of the Smithsonian's collection in 2011.
 The picture has been immortalized as a Black Label Barbie Collection doll and the legendary red bathing suit has been donated to the Smithsonian Institution in Washington, D.C.
 The designer of that swimsuit is Norma Kamali.

 Collectible card game

 Video games

-In July 2003, three Charlie's Angels games were released on three different gaming platforms: Nintendo GameCube, PlayStation 2, and the mobile phone.
-The versions released on the GameCube and PlayStation 2 were virtually the same and were both titled Charlie's Angels.
-The version released for the mobile phone was modified to fit the technical restrictions of the platform, and was titled Charlie's Angels: Road Cyclone.
-An online video game named Charlie's Angels: Angel X was also released in May 2003 by Sony Pictures Digital Networks.
+In July 2003, Charlie's Angels was released for GameCube and PlayStation 2.
+Charlie's Angels: Road Cyclone was published for mobile phones.
+An online video game.
+Charlie's Angels: Angel X, was also released in May 2003 by Sony Pictures Digital Networks.
 The three games are based on the first and second films in the series.

 In April 2008, Ojom announced a new Charlie's Angels mobile phone game entitled Charlie's Angels: Hellfire.
 The game was available on operator portals across Europe.

 In August 2019, a game named Charlie's Angels: The Game was released on iOS and Android devices by Crazy Labs Games.
 The game is an endless runner based on the third film in the series.